 The importance of page speed to your online business has suddenly become critical, thanks to our fast-paced lifestyle.
 Not only does it affect big brands, but page speed also affects B2B websites.

-11 Common Reasons For Slow Loading Websites (And Their Fixes)
+11 Common Reasons For Slow Website Loading And How To Fix A Slow Website

-I’m going to identify some of the root factors that affect website speed, as well as show you how to resolve these issues.
+I’m going to identify some of the root factors that affect website speed, as well as show you how to fix a slow website and eliminate these issues once and for all.

 Many people have found out after constantly trying out all the page speed optimizations they’ve read online without success, that a simple change of web host gave them the boost in page load time they’ve been seeking.

 Carrying out speed optimizations on a weak-hosted site is going to yield little results.
-Same is cramming more than one site on a single hosting plan.
+The same is cramming more than one site on a single hosting plan.

 Ideally, you should have one website on a single hosting plan.